Thenlie/readme-generator/README.md

   ## Installation

   To run this program simply clone the repo from GitHub.
 Then use the command `npm i inquirer` to download the inquirer package.

   You are all set!
 Now you can run the program with the command `node index.js`.

   ## Usage

   After using the `node script.js` command you will be given a number of prompts to answer.
-Once you answer these the `README.md` will be created in the `/dist` folder.
+Once you answer these the `README.md` file will be created in the `/dist` folder of the project.
 This can be seen in the GIF below.

   ![Program Walkthrough GIF](https://github.com/Thenlie/readme-generator/blob/main/assets/videos/video-walkthrough2.gif)